benfoster/MigraDoc.Extensions/README.md

 Extensions for [MigraDoc/PDFSharp](http://www.pdfsharp.net/Overview.ashx).

+## Remark
+The tests are not updated to include the new support for html nested lists!
+Use on your own risk!

+The included example project is update to have different example of nested lists.

 ## Quick Start

 The biggest feature provided by this library is the ability to convert from HTML and Markdown to PDF, via MigraDoc's Document Object Model.